fauzarizky/rest-api-nextjs/README.md

 ## Features

 - RESTful API design.
-- Server-side rendering and API routes with Next.js.
+- API routes with Next.js.
 - CRUD operations for managing resources.
 - Easy to set up and deploy.